0 In Notes From Elizabeth

 Remember way back, in March 2020, when the world came to a halt?

-In our little corner of the universe, noise pollution dwindled to just a dribble and the polyphony of nature rose from the earth with an intensity I hadn’t before experience except in the deep backcountry wilderness.
+In our little corner of the universe, noise pollution dwindled to just a dribble, and the polyphony of nature rose from the earth with an intensity I hadn’t before experienced except in the deep backcountry wilderness.

 Crickets chirping and clicking late at night.
 Lake frogs creeeeeking and croaking at sundown.
 I even got the rare treat of experiencing, in literal surround sound, the popping and crackling of an entire madrone grove shedding its bark in seasonal exfoliation.

 Around seven every morning, Moxie and I would stroll through a local eucalyptus grove.
-The trail meanders along the west side of a ridge, so mostly hidden from the morning sun.
+The trail meanders along the west side of a ridge, so it is mainly hidden from the morning sun.
 However, there is one patch where the trail rises, and a cluster of trees is fully exposed to the sun’s rays.

 I’ve made it a practice to linger here in stillness every day.
 To be bathed in the vibratory shower of cheeps and chirps, trills and twitters, and infinite other flavors of notes and melodies.
 And as I let the vibrations pass through me, the static inside and around me dissolves.
 I notice a gentle, gradual restoration of clarity and coherence in my thoughts and emotions.